 - Cut approximately one centimeter off the tip of the miswak at the beginning of each day, revealing new bristles.

 Caring for a miswak toothbrush is pretty simple.
 Just follow these best practices:

-- Don’t store your miswak right by the sink or toilet (since tiny splashes of water and bacteria can be absorbed by the miswak)
+- Don’t store your miswak right by the sink or toilet (tiny splashes of water and bacteria can be absorbed by the miswak).

 Using a miswak toothbrush is just one way you can make your tooth care regimen more holistic, with fewer toxic practices and products that threaten your health.
 Your biological dentist can give you more tips and ideas for safe, effective ways to keep your teeth strong, white, and healthy.

 Don’t have a biological dentist?
 Learn which ones are near you, and what services they provide, with this free Holistic Dentist Finder!

 Robyn Openshaw, MSW, is the bestselling author of The Green Smoothies Diet, 12 Steps to Whole Foods, and 2017’s #1 Amazon Bestseller and USA Today Bestseller, Vibe.
 Learn more about how to make the journey painless, from the nutrient-scarce Standard American Diet, to a whole-foods diet, in her free video masterclass 12 Steps to Whole Foods.

 1. Darout, Ismail A.; Albandar, Jasim M.; Skaug, Nils.
 “Periodontal status of adult Sudanese habitual users of miswak chewing sticks or toothbrushes”.
 Acta Odontologica Scandinavica.
 58 (1): 25–30.

 2. Al lafi T, Ababneh H. “The effect of the extract of the miswak (chewing sticks) used in Jordan and the Middle East on oral bacteria.”
 International Dental Journal.
 1995.
 45 (3): 218–222.